 This will blow your mind!

 What the what??
+True story!

-So reduce your risk of cake smash photos without the smash by doing the following things:
+Reduce your risk of cake smash photos without the smash by doing the following things:

 Wow!
 Mind blown!

-Don’t forget to grab a shot of the cake before you bring baby in and it gets demolished!
+Don’t forget to grab a shot of the cake before you bring the baby in and it gets demolished!

 Also, get down to eye level.
-It’s the easiest way to show off the details, but surprisingly it’s a common mistake people make in their photos – taking everything from a stand position without really thinking about what they’re capturing.
+It’s the easiest way to show off the details, but, surprisingly, it’s a common mistake people make in their photos: taking everything from a stand position without really thinking about what they’re capturing.

 Get in close and choose an aperture that will give you a nice area of focus, whilst still giving you a blurry background.